koppen/redmine_github_hook/README.md

 That approach works perfectly fine, but is a bit heavy-handed and cumbersome.
 The Redmine GitHub Hook plugin allows GitHub to notify your Redmine installation when changes have been pushed to a repository, triggering an update of your local repository and Redmine data only when it is actually necessary.

-## Installation
+## Getting started

-1. Installing the plugin
-   1. Install the [json gem](http://json.rubyforge.org/) on the machine where Redmine is running.
+### 1. Install the plugin

+You have two options for installing the plugin:

+#### A: As a RubyGem

+1. Add the gem to your Gemfile.local:
+   `gem "redmine_github_hook"`
+2. `bundle`
+3. Restart your Redmine

+#### B: As a plugin

-   2. Follow the plugin installation procedure outlined in the [Redmine wiki](http://www.redmine.org/wiki/redmine/Plugins).
+1. Follow the plugin installation procedure outlined in the [Redmine wiki](http://www.redmine.org/wiki/redmine/Plugins).
   * Make sure that Redmine GitHub Hook is installed in a directory named `redmine_github_hook`
-   3. Restart your Redmine.
+2. Restart your Redmine.

-   4. If you already have a local Git repository set up and working from Redmine go to step 3, otherwise continue at step 2.
+### 2. Add the repository to Redmine

-2. Adding a Git repository to a project (note, this should work whether you want to use Redmine GitHub Hook or not).
-Simply follow the instructions for [keeping your git repository in sync](http://www.redmine.org/wiki/redmine/HowTo_keep_in_sync_your_git_repository_for_redmine).
+Adding a Git repository to a project (note, this should work whether you want to use Redmine GitHub Hook or not).

+1. Simply follow the instructions for [keeping your git repository in sync](http://www.redmine.org/wiki/redmine/HowTo_keep_in_sync_your_git_repository_for_redmine).

-3. Connecting GitHub to Redmine
+### 3. Connecting GitHub to Redmine

 1. Go to the repository Settings interface on GitHub.
 2. Under "Webhooks & Services" add a new "WebHook".
 The "Payload URL" needs to be of the format: `[redmine_url]/github_hook` (for example `http://redmine.example.com/github_hook`).
-      1. By default, GitHub Hook assumes your GitHub repository name is the same as the project identifier in your Redmine installation.
+   * By default, GitHub Hook assumes your GitHub repository name is the same as the project identifier in your Redmine installation.
 If this is not the case, you can specify the actual Redmine project identifier in the Post-Receive URL by using the format `[redmine_url]/github_hook?project_id=[identifier]` (for example `http://redmine.example.com/github_hook?project_id=my_project`).
-      2. In most cases, just having the "push" event trigger the webhook should suffice, but you are free to customize the events as you desire.
+   * In most cases, just having the "push" event trigger the webhook should suffice, but you are free to customize the events as you desire.
+   * Note: Make sure you're adding a Webhook - which is what Redmine Github Hook expects.
+GitHub has some builtin Redmine integration; that's not what you're looking for.

 That's it.
 GitHub will now send a HTTP POST to the Redmine GitHub Hook plugin whenever changes are pushed to GitHub.
 The plugin then takes care of pulling the changes to the local repository and updating the Redmine database with them.